Academics at Lehigh

 The CSB program provides a fundamental understanding of business, technology and how they fit together in our global economy.
 The program is a joint initiative between the College of Business and the Department of Computer Science and Engineering in the P.C.
 Rossin College of Engineering and Applied Science.
 CSB students enroll—and are assigned faculty advisors—in both colleges.
 Students completing this demanding program are awarded a unique joint degree from both colleges.

 IDEAS students can combine the technological sophistication of an engineering background with the opportunity to tap their creativity, enrich their minds and make a difference in the world.
-Students choose two concentrations based on their interests—one in the P.C.
-Rossin College of Engineering and Applied Science and one in the College of Arts and Sciences.
-Graduates of the IDEAS program will earn a single degree—a B.S. in Integrated Engineering, Arts and Sciences with two concentrations conferred by both colleges.
+Students choose coursework from the P.C.
+Rossin College of Engineering and Applied Science and the College of Arts and Sciences to design their own unique thematic degree.
+Graduates of the IDEAS program will earn a single degree—a B.S. in Integrated Engineering, Arts and Sciences conferred by both colleges.

 The IBE program provides students with a background in technology and commerce, preparing them for success in the constantly changing marketplace.
 Students in the IBE program can major in any area of business or engineering that Lehigh offers.
 Each student will elect a traditional major in either the College of Business or in the P.C.
 Rossin College of Engineering and Applied Science upon completion of his or her first year, and will receive a single bachelor of science degree in integrated business and engineering.

 More Interdisciplinary Opportunities